postsharp/Metalama.Documentation/content/patterns/caching/pubsub.md

 2. Add a reference to the [Metalama.Patterns.Caching.Backends.Redis](https://www.nuget.org/packages/Metalama.Patterns.Caching.Backends.Redis/) NuGet package.

 3. Go back to the code that initialized the Metalama Caching by calling <xref:Metalama.Patterns.Caching.Building.CachingServiceFactory.AddCaching*?text=serviceCollection.AddCaching>  or <xref:Metalama.Patterns.Caching.CachingService.Create*?text=CachingService.Create>.
 Call the <xref:Metalama.Patterns.Caching.Building.ICachingServiceBuilder.WithBackend*> method, then and supply a delegate that calls the <xref:Metalama.Patterns.Caching.Building.CachingBackendFactory.Memory*> method.
-Then, call  <xref:Metalama.Patterns.Caching.Backends.Redis.RedisCachingFactory.WithRedisSynchronization> and pass an instance of <xref:Metalama.Patterns.Caching.Backends.Redis.RedisCacheSynchronizerConfiguration>.
+Then, call  <xref:Metalama.Patterns.Caching.Backends.Redis.RedisCachingFactory.WithRedisSynchronization*> and pass an instance of <xref:Metalama.Patterns.Caching.Backends.Redis.RedisCacheSynchronizerConfiguration>.

+4. We recommend initializing the caching service during the initialization sequence of your application, otherwise the service will be initialized lazily upon first use.
+Get the <xref:Metalama.Patterns.Caching.ICachingService>  interface from the <xref:System.IServiceProvider> and call the <xref"Metalama.Patterns.Caching.ICachingService.InitializeAsync> method.

+> [!WARNING]
+> Make sure that the <xref:Metalama.Patterns.Caching.ICachingService> is properly disposed of before the application exits, otherwise some background cache write operations may be left unprocessed, and the cache will be inconsistent.